O'Neill Sea Odyssey

-In 2012 Crystal Birns, Arts Program Manager in Santa Cruz, California and Doug Ross launched a Kickstarter project entitled "Seasons in the Sanctuary" consists of a beautifully poster and pocketbook of migratory species that travel through the Monterey Bay, and the times of year when they can be seen, for OSO to distribute to local teachers to put up in their classrooms.
+In 2012 Crystal Birns, Arts Program Manager in Santa Cruz, California, and Doug Ross launched a Kickstarter project entitled "Seasons in the Sanctuary" to fund the creation of posters and pocketbooks showcasing different migratory bird species in the Monterey Bay.
+The project aimed to distribute the posters to the Santa Cruz wharf and classrooms in central California, and the pocket guide would be given to residents and visitors.